ssmiller25/vropscli/USAGE.md

 vropscli getCredentials
 ```

-## Adjust the CSV file to include all the new instances based on the exampel you created.
-The inital "example" should be
+## Adjust the CSV file to include all the new instances based on the example you created.
+The initial "example" should be
 removed from the csv.
 You should leave the adapterKey blank.
 Once complete, create the new instances

 ```